tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 Composer which you should definitely be using even if you don't intend on using 3rd party libraries
-* Secondly, you may not intend on using 3rd party libraries but if you start off using Composer from the beginning you can always change your mind an add a dependency very easily
+* Secondly, you may not intend on using 3rd party libraries but if you start off using Composer from the beginning you can always change your mind and add a dependency very easily
 * And thirdly, Composer provides a nice and easy to set up autoloader for PHP.
-By simply adding a few line of JSON to your project your autoloader is up and ready to go
+By simply adding a few lines of JSON to your project your autoloader is up and ready to go

 While there are plenty of people out there who will have a good reason not to